 Campus Calls Dial the seven-digit campus number.

 Off-Campus Calls Dial the desired number.

-Dormitory Except for the hallway phones that are part of the campus system, all Dormitory phones are private.
-Audio Call Paging Before requesting a page in the Hospital, call the appropriate office or lab; if unable to locate the party, request a page by dialing "0" and giving the operator the name to be paged and the number from which you are calling.
-Display Pagers Dial the display pager number; instructions will ask you to enter your telephone number; hang up; wait for call back.
+Dormitory Except for the hallway phones that are part of the campus system, all lab; if unable to locate the party, request a page by dialing "0" and giving the operator the name to be paged and the number from which you are calling.